 - Edible parts Fruit

-Dragon fruit flower buds can be used for making soups or salads.
+Dragon fruit's flower buds can be used for making soups or salads.

 Raw.
 This is the most common way to consume dragon fruit to reap its many health benefits.
 Consider refrigerating the fruit beforehand, and avoid eating the skin.
 It is safe to eat the seeds.

 Juice.
 This fruit's juice is good for treating colored hair and maintaining healthy skin due to its high vitamin content.
-When mixed with cucumber and honey, dragon fruit is believed to soothe sunburned skin due to its high B-complex content.
+When mixed with cucumber and honey, dragon fruit is believed to soothe sunburned skin thanks to its high vitamin B-complex content.